Criminal Justice Online Blog

 In 1949 he joined the LAPD.
 Among his roles as an officer, Daryl Gates was picked to be the chauffeur for Chief William Parker.
 William Parker was credited with being the Chief that reformed and streamlined the LAPD, bringing in changes to stamp out corruption and improve efficiency.
 One such change was to assign police according to the time of day and neighborhood where crimes were committed - a proactive approach to policing, which made LAPD the most aggressive police department in the country.
 As his chauffer, Daryl Gates soon learned the importance of political support.

 Gates worked hard for his promotional exams and came out first in the Sergeants exam, and in fact came out first in every exam after that too.
 On his promotion to Lieutenant he rejoined Chief Parker as his executive officer.
+During his early career gates also worked on the Manson Family and the Hillside Stranglers murders.

+He was promoted to Captain and became responsible for intelligence, and by 1965 he was an Inspector, shortly before the Watts Riot erupted.
 In 1978 Daryl F Gates became the 49th Chief of the Los Angeles Police Department, and little did he know that he would be the last of the great politically powerful Chiefs of the LAPD, as after his tenure a system of 5yr terms was devised.